ChillCode/simple-menu-order-column/readme.txt

 2. **Navigate to Posts, Media, Pages or Products**: After logging in, navigate to any listing page based on WP_Post, such as Posts, Media, Pages, or Products (if you've installed WooCommerce).
 You can find these sections in the left-hand menu of the **WordPress** admin dashboard.
 3. **Reordering items**: Each list item will have a new input box with a menu_order value *.
 Simply change the value and press Enter to reorder the items.
 Negative values are also acceptable.
 For example, -1 will be sorted before 1 or 0.

-* If Order colum it's not present [Manage screen options](https://wordpress.org/documentation/article/administration-screens/#screen-options/) and enable Order Column.
+* If Order column is not present [Manage screen options](https://wordpress.org/documentation/article/administration-screens/#screen-options/) and enable Order Column.

 == Screenshots ==